liqiao19/ISAC/README.md

-# TcomCode：Near-Field XL-MIMO for Sensing and Randon Access

 Code for IEEE Tcom paper: [Sensing User’s Activity, Channel, and Location with Near-Field Extra-Large-Scale MIMO](https://ieeexplore.ieee.org/document/10286475)

+Keywods:

+# Integrated Sensing and Communication (ISAC)

 The code is written by the authors from Beijing Institute of Technology